Army beats Air Force 10-7, wins Commander-in-Chief’s Trophy

 Air Force kicker Tevye Schuettpelz-Rohl, who was 5 of 7 on the season, missed twice in the first half from inside the 40, and just like last week Army entered the locker room with a 3-0 halftime lead.

-Army drove 73 yards on 10 plays that took just over 10 minutes off the clock and had to settle for Maretzki’s 24-yard field goal early in the second quarter.

 Army lost starting quarterback Tyhier Tyler midway through the second quarter when Air Force linebacker Brandon Gooding delivered a helmet-to-helmet without a penalty.
-Tyler had rushed 16 times for 62 yards.
-He was relieved by Christian Anderson, the starter when the season began, and he finished with 85 yards rushing on 18 carries, one more yard than Buchanan had on 21 carries.
+He was relieved by Anderson, the starter when the season began, and he finished with 85 yards rushing on 18 carries.

 THE TAKEAWAY

 Army: Through COVID-19, the Black Knights rebounded from a subpar 2019 despite starting four quarterbacks until Tyler emerged late in the season.
-Though the schedule had to revamped almost entirely — it ended up including three championship subdivision teams.
-Coach Jeff Monken did a masterful job, and the schemes of new defensive coordinator Nate Woody led to a strong showing.
+Though the schedule had to be revamped almost entirely — it ended up including three championship subdivision teams.
+Monken did a masterful job, and the schemes of new defensive coordinator Nate Woody, led to a strong showing.
 Army entered the game ranked second nationally (272.1 yards per game).

 UP NEXT